 Have no idea what Limmud is?

-Limmud is a five day Festival of Jewish culture that contains all of the following:
+Limmud is a Festival of Jewish culture that contains all of the following:

-- Panels, discussions and lectures on literally any topic you want.
+- Panels, interview, discussions and lectures on pretty much every topic imaginable.
 Why?
 Because the attendees provide the content.
-You have a platform – use it.

-- A nightly plethora of live music, comedy, games, quizzes, and DJs.
+- A nightly plethora of live music, comedy, games, quizzes, and DJ-sets.
 There is also live-band karaoke, interactive singalongs and film screenings.

 - Food and drink making (and obviously tasting).